retreaver/core-api-docs/source/index.html.md

 Changes any attributes you have passed in on the Target.

 <aside class="notice">
-You must replace <code>22592</code> with the Retreaver ID of the target you want to delete.
+You must replace <code>22592</code> with the Retreaver ID of the Target you want to delete.
 </aside>